-The need for fully accessible solutions within care homes is increasing, with a growing number of reasons why people may require adapted living solutions.
+The need for fully accessible solutions within social housing is increasing, with a growing number of reasons why people may require adapted living solutions.
 They may be older and in poor health, using a wheelchair, or suffering from a mental health illness.
 Although disability affects people of all ages, the prevalence of disability in the UK rises with age, with 78% of disabled people aged 85 or over.

-Dementia is only one form of disability.
 Whichever disabilities or illnesses people are living with, their environment needs to be designed in such a way that they can navigate it safely, in order to continue to be as independent as possible.
 With these various stages of disability, adapted inclusive living solutions need to feature subtle differences that can be changed as and when, to suit the needs of the user, no matter their mobility or condition.

-This is especially important when designing for care homes - good quality, inclusive design will avoid the possibility of a future occupant being concerned by the appearance.
+This is especially important when designing for social housing - good quality, inclusive design will avoid the possibility of a future occupant being concerned by the appearance of a house.